una/personal-goals/happy-moments/happy-moments.md

 04/28/2015
 ---
-I blew the minds of my coworkers when I gave my practice workshop before PEERS.
-They absolutely loved the ampersands part.
+I blew some minds at work today when I gave my practice workshop before PEERS.
+My coworkers absolutely loved the ampersands part.
 It was awesome to see their reactions.

 04/29/2015
 ---